goblimey/go-ntrip/README.md

 Strictly these constellations are called Global Navigation Satellite Systems (GNSS) rather than GPS, which is just the first and best known.

+A GNSS device's position can be expressed in all sorts of ways.
+This paper from the UK's mapping authority the Ordnance Survey gives an excellent introduction https://www.ordnancesurvey.co.uk/documents/resources/guide-coordinate-systems-great-britain.pdf

+Since the satellites are orbiting around the centre of the Earth, ECEF format is a fairly natural way to represent a position.
+That uses cartesian coordinates measured in metres from the centre of the Earth.
+As shown in the Ordnance Survey paper, the X axis runs from the North Pole to the South Pole, the Y axis runs from the point where zero latitude meets the Equator to the centre.
+The Z axis is perpendicular to the other two.

+The Earth spins on its axis, which stretches it slightly at the Equator.
+Geographers have defined a perfect elipsoid that's close to its real shape.
+A position in ECEF format can be converted to Longitude, latitude and the height above or below this elipsoid.

 A GNSS device on the ground receives signals from the satellites and uses trigonometry to find its position.
 It needs signals from 4 satellites to do that.
 A multi-constellation receiver can use signals from all of the constellation.
 In good conditions a receiver can see upwards of twenty satellites at any time.

 Given signals from four satellites a single receiver can find its position to within about 3 metres.